Skip to content

 AM3 >> MOBILISATION

-08.45hrs: Logging in and early chats, supported by Renewable Energy Installer & Specifier
+08.45hrs: Logging in and early chat, with Renewable Energy Installer & Specifier

 09.00hrs: Welcome & Overview

-11.40hrs: Summing-up from Host Partner + final discussions
+11.35hrs: Summing-up from Glasgow City Council, Host Partner + final discussions

 12.00hrs: Summit closes